 You will need to protect your child's incision.

-- Feed your child only the way your doctor or nurse told you.
+- Feed your child only the way your provider told you.

 - Babies will need to sleep in an infant seat, on their backs.